-PROJECT "SCHOOL OF OUR DEEAMS - HOW NOT TO BE LONELY ATSCHOOL?"SCHOOL?"RELATIONSHIP-BASED EDUCATION6HOW TO USE DESIGN THINKING IN SCHOOL INNOVATION10INNOVATION IN SCHOOLS?10
+WHAT IS THE INSPIRATION PACK?
+4 PROJECT "SCHOOL OF OUR DEEAMS - HOW NOT TO BE LONELY AT SCHOOL?"
+5 RELATIONSHIP-BASED EDUCATION HOW TO USE DESIGN THINKING IN SCHOOL INNOVATION INNOVATION IN SCHOOLS? - THE STORY OF OUR DESIGN PROCESS DEVELOPED SOLUTIONS How do we improve relationships between students at school?

-RELATIONSHIP-BASED EDUCATION

-RELATIONSHIP-BASED EDUCATION

-- THE STORY OF OUR DESIGN PROCESS

-DEVELOPED SOLUTIONS

-How do we improve relationships between students at school?

 How to create a space that lowers students' stress?

-How do we help students to strengthen their
+How do we help students to strengthen their self-esteem?
+How to help teachers implement new interactive43 and engaging working methods?

-self-esteem?

-How to help teachers implement new interactive

-and engaging working methods?

 Jak jaśniej i przejrzyściej komunikować uczniom wymagania edukacyjne?

-IDENTIFIED PRACTICAL METHODS AND WAYS OF WORKING

-IMPROVING RELATIONSHIPS 53

-How to conduct the learning process in an interesting and inclusive way for students?

-How to organise learning spaces that foster

-building relationships and enhancing student learning?

-How to deal with conflict situations between pupils?

-How to give feedback to improve results

-now to give recuback to improve results

-student learning?75

-How to create psychological and emotional safety79

-at school?

-JHow to deal with the developmental challenges and difficulties of a child displaying,

-among other things, challenging behaviour, undesirable behaviour?

-SCHOOL OF OUR DREAMS
+IDENTIFIED PRACTICAL METHODS AND WAYS OF WORKING IMPROVING RELATIONSHIPS How to conduct the learning process in an interesting and inclusive way for students?
+How to organise learning spaces that foster building relationships and enhancing student learning?
+How to deal with conflict situations between pupils?65 How to give feedback to improve results student learning?75 How to create psychological and emotional safety now to create psychological and emotional safety at school?
+JHow to deal with the developmental challenges and difficulties of a child displaying, among other things, challenging behaviour, undesirable behaviour?
+SCHOOL OF OUR DREAMS AUTHORS THE INSPIRATION PACK WAS DEVELOPED BY: 107 has in Konin schools feeling of danger.
+Frequent taking of tests contributes to this and tests, giving grades, bad relationships with peers and teachers, experiencing violent behavior from peers, such as gossiping, name-calling, insulting, discrimination and ridicule - but also from teachers.